talhabaig/fsd_assessment/README.md

 **Deliverable:**
 - Fully functional frontend using Next.js.
 - Integration with backend APIs.
 - Responsive design suitable for various devices.
+(Determine what the best responsive designs will be yourselves - the Figma file only shows Desktop)
 - Adherence to accessibility standards.
 - Integrate a 3D interactive map using ThreeJS (or any 3D Library) to display travel destinations.
 (On Plan Trip page)
 - Use REST APIs to fetch and display travel package data.